Mihaiii/trivia/README.md

 - **`compute_winners`**: Determines the winners based on correct answers and updates their scores.
 - **`send_to_clients`**: Utility function for sending data to specific clients or broadcasting to all.

-### Security Considerations
-- The application ensures that only authenticated and authorized users can propose topics or answer questions, preventing abuse.
-- Input validation and length restrictions are implemented to protect against malicious inputs.

 ### The meaning of the card statuses

 In the source code, there is a `Topic` class, referred to in this documentation as a "topic card."
 This is what is displayed in the UI (user interface) on the left panel.
 A topic card can have one of the following statuses, depending on its current state: